ecds/geoblacklight-cm/roles/uclalib_role_apache/README.md

 * `use_ssl_config` - defines if the ssl.conf file should be configured to Listen on port 443 (`yes` or `no` - default is `yes` )

+* `vhosts` - defines information about a vhost configuration file you want to create

 ## SSL Support

 SSL support enabled only configures HTTPD to listen on ports 80 and 443.
 This role does not perform any certificate set-up.
 You'll need to do this separately in your application-specific role during the virtual host configuration.